 #1 - Set A Schedule And Stick To It

-When you work from home, the boundaries between work and rest tend to get blurred.
-If you’re not careful, you may find yourself working too much and not taking enough time to rest.
+For remote workers, the boundaries between work and personal life tend to get blurred.
+If you're not careful, you might stretch yourself thin past work hours and not consciously take enough time to rest or socialize.

-Make your schedule clear to your coworkers so that they know when you’re on and off the clock.
+Make your schedule clear to your coworkers so that they know when you're in work mode:

 - Google Calendar allows you to create shared calendars so that people know what you're doing on each day of the week.

 - Calendly makes it simple to agree upon meeting times without sending dozens of emails back and forth.